Black Lentil Salad with Feta

-- Make the dressing: Combine all ingredients in a high-speed blender or small food processor until very smooth.
+- Combine all ingredients in a high-speed blender or small food processor until very smooth.

-- Make the salad: Bring 4 cups water to a boil with the salt.
+- Bring 4 cups water to a boil with the salt.
 Add the lentils and cook 20-25 minutes.
 Taste-test: They should be tender but not mushy.
 Drain well and allow to cool to room temperature.

 - Put the cucumbers, onion and lentils in a serving bowl.
 Add 1/3 cup of the dressing and toss gently.
 Sprinkle the salad with the mint or parsley leaves and goat cheese and toss again.